iris-hep/iris-hep.github.io/_posts/2021-04-10-exabyte-era.md

 layout: irispost
 title: High-energy physics opens its doors to the exabyte era
 author: Eoin O'Carroll
-postimage: /assets/images/posts/20210410-Oksana-Shadura-CERN.jpg
+image: /assets/images/posts/20210410-Oksana-Shadura-CERN.jpg
-postimage-whole: true
+image-whole: true
-postimage-caption: |
+image-caption: |
     Oksana Shadura, a software developer at University of Nebraska-Lincoln based at CERN, Switzerland, is creating an interactive analysis facility for the high-energy physics community.
 Working with IRIS-HEP’s Data Organization, Management and Access team (DOMA@IRIS-HEP), Dr. Shadura helps physicists work with the wider Python ecosystem and other novel programming paradigms.
 Credit: CERN
 summary: |
     As the high-energy physics community prepares for the High-Luminosity LHC, new data science challenges await.